Trinova/RestTemplate-vs-WebClient/README.md

 # RestTemplate-vs-WebClient

-Simple project to show the difference in memory usage of [Springs](https://spring.io/) RestTemplate and WebClient APIs.
+Simple project to show the difference in memory usage of [Springs](https://spring.io/) RestTemplate and WebClient APIs for [this stackoverflow question](https://stackoverflow.com/questions/62714339/why-does-resttemplate-consume-excessive-amounts-of-memory).

 ## Experiment